vvarl0cks/FossilFund-dApp/README.md

-# FossilFund: Bringing Back Extinct Species with Crypto
+# FossilFund: Bringing Back Extinct Life, One Block at a Time

 ## Project Description